jgoalby/jgoalby.github.io/_articles/vscodeipad.md

 - CMD-SHIFT-E explorer
 - CMD-SHIFT-F search / find
 - CTRL-SHIFT-G goes to the github section
-    - but does not seem to put focus in messsage?
+    - but does not seem to put focus in messsage, but you can use tab to cycle through files as well as cursor keys
-    - why not make it CMD-SHIFT-G?
+    - CMD-SHIFT-G would be the natural choice, but it is assigned to another function
 - CMD-SHIFT-D debug / run (not usable in the web-based editor)
 - CMD-SHIFT-X extensions
 - CMD-B toggle sidebar